Wild edible and medicinal plants of British Columbia: Seaweed

 The Kwakwaka'wakw (Kwakwala speaking villages), for example, traditionally prepared cakes of red laver by covering the harvested seaweed and allowing it to decompose for 4–5 days, then pressing it into wood frames and drying it in the sun.
 The resulting cakes were then placed in cedar-wood boxes in layers alternating with layers of chiton juice (obtained by chewing the chiton and spitting out the saliva) and young boughs of red-cedar (Thuja plicata).
 When the box was filled, it was weighted with several large rocks, tied down with rope, and left for about a month.
 Then the entire process was repeated, altogether four times.
 Finally, the cakes were packed in a box without cedar boughs and stored for winter, when they were eaten with smoked salmon at tribal feasts.
-At this time, they were torn into strips, chopped with adzes, chewed, and put into a large dish.
-Water was poured overtop, and the seaweed was stirred and allowed to boil for a long time.
-Then eulachon oil was added and the mixture was served in small dishes and eaten with spoons by the guests.
+Kwakwaka'wakw sometimes dried and toasted individual sheets of the seaweed on a rack over the fire, then powdered it and boiled it with water.

 The Haida used a similar method, leaving piles of the harvested seaweed to ferment for a few days before drying it.
 Dried seaweed cakes were chopped or shredded into pieces, then boiled or used in soups and stews.
-Kwakwaka'wakw people sometimes dried and toasted individual sheets of the seaweed on a rack over the fire, then powdered it and boiled it with water.